 Know How to Invoice Clients

 To get paid, you’re going to have to invoice your clients.
 Your invoice should include all sorts of details that let them know what you’re charging them for and how much they owe you.
 A clear, concise invoice is necessary – this will help to ensure there’s no confusion and should result in invoices being paid faster.
 You don’t want any delays!
-If you need your money faster than the client can pay out, you can use services like BCashflow Positive.
-They will pay you within four hours!
+If you need your money faster than the client can pay out, you can use services like BCashflow Positive They will pay you within four hours!
+Alternatively, you can use an invoice reminder like Chaser that will help you improve the cashflow and get paid sooner.

 Work Out Your Taxes